Pinkham Notch: Climate

 The weather in the area varies by altitude and the orientation of the land.
 A weather station has operated at around 2,000 feet since 1930.

 Climate

 According to the Köppen Climate Classification system, Pinkham Notch has a humid continental climate, abbreviated "Dfb" on climate maps.
 The hottest temperature recorded in Pinkham Notch was 93 °F on July 20, 1982, while the coldest temperature recorded was -32 °F on February 16, 1943.

+Climate data for Pinkham Notch, New Hampshire, 1991–2020 normals, extremes 1930–present (elevation 2025 ft.)